travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 3. Rubinius in 1.8 mode with `FOO=foo` and `BAR=bar`
 4. Rubinius in 1.8 mode with `FOO=bar` and `BAR=foo`

+Note that environment variable values may need quoting, for example, if they have asterisks (`*`) in them:

+    env:
+      - PACKAGE_VERSION="1.0.*"

 ## Installing Packages Using apt

 If your dependencies need native libraries to be available, **you can use passwordless sudo to install them** with